contentauth/dash.js/samples/c2pa/doc/README.md

 ### C2PA UI Player on Top of Video.js

-While developers are free to implement their own UI component, we provide a reference implementation based on top of [Video.js](https://videojs.com/).
-The UI component is available in the [c2pa-player.js](../c2pa-player.js) and [c2pa-player.css](../c2pa-player.css) files.
+While developers are free to implement their own UI component, we provide a reference implementation on top of [Video.js](https://videojs.com/) to display the C2PA information extracted from the video.
+The UI component is available in [c2pa-player.js](../c2pa-player.js) and [c2pa-player.css](../c2pa-player.css).

 ## License